 For PMags and PClavs, I think one has to watch for signs of growth stopping due to roots becoming pot-bound.
+PMags have the strongest root systems and are quickest to run into this problem.
 Other than becoming pot-bound, large and strong PMags and PClavs are quite trouble-free and are very productive with adequate feeding. ◆